 Various settings within these files determined what programs were loaded and how the system looked and responded to user input, Later versions of Windows replaced these files with the Registry, a central hierarchical database that maintains configuration settings for the application, hardware devices, and users.

 How Windows Registry Structure Looks!

-When the administrator or Forensics expects opens Regedit.exe, he sees a tree-like structure with five root folders, or “hives”.
+When the administrator or Forensics expects to open Regedit.exe, he sees a tree-like structure with five root folders, or “hives”.

 - HKEY_CLASSES_ROOT hive contains configuration information relating to which application is used to open various files on the system.

 - HKEY_CURRENT_USER hive is the active, loaded user profile for the currently logged-on-user.

 - HKEY_LOCAL_MACHINE hive contains vast configuration information for the system, including hardware settings and software settings.